jsenv/core/readme.md

 # Configuration

-Jsenv can execute standard JavaScript without additional configuration.
-It means Jsenv support [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), destructuring, optional chaining and so on by default.
+Jsenv can execute standard JavaScript and be configured to run non-standard JavaScript.

+Jsenv support standard JavaScript by default: [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), destructuring, optional chaining and so on.

-Jsenv can be configured to be compatible with non-standard JavaScript.
+Jsenv can be configured to execute non-standard JavaScript.
 For instance using [CommonJS modules](https://code-trotter.com/web/understand-the-different-javascript-modules-formats/#commonjs-cjs), [JSX](https://reactjs.org/docs/introducing-jsx.html) or [TypeScript](https://www.typescriptlang.org).

 > Keep in mind one of your dependency may use non-standard JavaScript.
 For instance react uses CommonJS modules.